Ferdowsi School of Long Island

 REGISTRATION and First Class will be on Saturday, September 15, 2018 from 10:00am to 1:00pm.

-We are pleased to announce our location for the Ferdowsi School of Long Island in Albertson, at the Viscardi School, 201 I U Willets Rd, Albertson, NY 11507.
-This location is centrally located and easily accessible to accommodate our growing student body being only minutes away from the Long Island Expressway.
+We are pleased to announce our location for the Ferdowsi School of Long Island in Glen Head, at the Brookville Reformed Church, 2 Brookville Road, Glen Head, NY 11545.
+This location is centrally located and easily accessible to accommodate our growing student body.

 Tuition for first child is $700 and each additional child is $650 for the 2018-2019 school year.